Cart 0 items: $0.00

 “There’s something incredibly satisfying about standing over the grill with tongs in one hand and a glass of wine in the other.”

 Embark on a fiery culinary adventure with Müller-Thurgau, the perfect pairing for your spicy barbecue creations.
 Its crisp acidity cuts through the heat, refreshing your palate while harmonizing with the spices.
-Müller-Thurgau's aromatic profile beautifully balances intense flavors, creating a delightful symphony on your palate.
+Müller's aromatic profile beautifully balances intense flavors, creating a delightful symphony on your palate.
 Experience the magic as each sip reveals new complexities, accentuating the vibrant nature of your spicy fare.
 Let Müller-Thurgau elevate your barbecue with elegance and zest, adding sophistication to your flavor-packed creations.
 Indulge in spice-rubbed ribs, barbecued chicken, or any fiery dish and discover the spice-pairing power of Müller-Thurgau.

 “We have a hill that overlooks the vineyard and is our favorite spot to grill with friends.
-In the summertime, we’ll host causal cookouts and everyone brings good sides and wine to share while the meat or fish is cooking.
+In the summertime, we’ll host casual cookouts and everyone brings good sides and wine to share while the meat or fish is cooking.
 It’s a wonderful communal experience in a relaxed atmosphere, and the view is amazing.”

-We hope Becky's expertise and passion for grilling inspires you this barbecue season.
+We hope Becky's expertise and passion for grilling inspire you this barbecue season.
 At Kramer Vineyards, we take pride in crafting wines that beautifully complement a variety of culinary creations.
 Whether you're grilling drumsticks, savoring the communal joy of a cookout, or indulging in spice-rubbed ribs, our wines enhance your experience.

 Join Becky in her love for grilling and wine by exploring our exceptional selection of grill-friendly wines.
 Indulge in the refreshing and versatile dry rosé, embrace the bold flavors with our Oregon Pinot Noir and robust reds, and unleash the spice-pairing power of Müller-Thurgau.
 Let our wines take you on a culinary journey with each sip, creating unforgettable moments around the grill.
 Explore the exceptional offerings from Kramer Vineyards and create lasting memories around the fire.
 Cheers to delicious food, joyful moments, and the perfect wines to accompany them.